dhellmann/pymotw-3/source/re/index.rst

    :start-after: #end_pymotw_header

-Although the syntax is simple, creating back-references by numerical id has a couple of disadvantages.
+Although the syntax is simple, creating back-references by numerical ID has a few disadvantages.
 From a practical standpoint, as the expression changes, the groups must be counted again and every reference may need to be updated.
-The other disadvantage is that only 99 references can be made using the standard back-reference syntax ``\n``, because if the id number is three digits long it will be interpreted as an octal character value instead of a group reference.
-Of course, if there are more than 99 groups in an expression, there will be more serious maintenance challenges than not being able to refer to all of them.
+Another disadvantage is that only 99 references can be made using the standard back-reference syntax ``\n``, because if the ID number is three digits long, it will be interpreted as an octal character value instead of a group reference.
+Of course, if there are more than 99 groups in an expression, there will be more serious maintenance challenges than simply not being able to refer to all of them.

 .. {{{cog